Dude-Lebowsky/budget-tracker/User_stories.md

 ### User story 4
 - [ ] **Goals list** | Priority: High | Estimate: 7 day(s)
-- As a user I want to be able to save a list of saving goals (retirement, vacation, etc.) that way, I will feel motivated and track my progress towards the goals
+- As a user I want to be able to save a list of saving goals (retirement, vacation, etc.) that way, I will feel motivated and track my progress towards the goals.
 - Assumptions: Each goal will have a description and amount.

 ### User story 5
 - [ ] **Transactions filtering** | Priority: Medium | Estimate: 2 day(s)
-- As a user I want to be able to filter my transactions list (category, date, and/or amount), that way, I will be able to filter and group my transactions based on the type of expenditure
+- As a user I want to be able to filter my transactions list (category, date, and/or amount), that way, I will be able to filter and group my transactions based on the type of expenditure.
 - Assumptions:

 ### User story 6
 - [ ] **Transaction summary** | Priority: Medium | Estimate: 5 day(s)
-- As a user at the end of each month I would like a detailed summary of my transactions and savings, this was I am able to plan and budget for subsequent months accordingly
+- As a user at the end of each month I would like a detailed summary of my transactions and savings, this was I am able to plan and budget for subsequent months accordingly.
 - Assumptions:

 ### User story 7
 - [ ] **Overspending** | Priority: High | Estimate: 3 day(s)
-- As a user I would want prompts / alerts when my indicated budget is reached / exceeded, this way I am able to adjust my expenditure accordingly
+- As a user I would want prompts / alerts when my indicated budget is reached / exceeded, this way I am able to adjust my expenditure accordingly.
 - Assumptions:

 ### User story 8